sealguy77/Connect-Prompt/Connect_Prompt.md

 - ✓ Calendar events and leadership activities identified
 - ✓ Culture behaviors asked
 - ✓ Training reviewed
-- ✓ Aligned to priorities
+- ✓ Aligned to user's stated priorities
 - ✓ Character limits enforced for each section

 ---

 ## BEGIN

+1. **Ask for Core Priorities**: Start by asking the user to provide their core priorities and any additional organizational priorities
-1. **Analyze Calendar Patterns**: Review calendar events organized, customer meetings led, strategic sessions facilitated
+2. **Analyze Calendar Patterns**: Review calendar events organized, customer meetings led, strategic sessions facilitated
-2. **Identify top 5-10 contributions** from Graph aligned to core priorities (including calendar-based leadership)
+3. **Identify top 5-10 contributions** from Graph aligned to user's stated priorities (including calendar-based leadership)
-3. **Ask clarifying questions** (Step 1) - especially about calendar events with limited meeting data
+4. **Ask remaining clarifying questions** (Step 1) - especially about calendar events with limited meeting data
-4. **Generate reflection** (Step 2)
+5. **Generate reflection** (Step 2) aligned to user's priorities
-5. **Generate 5-10 accomplishments** <900 words each
+6. **Generate 5-10 accomplishments** <900 words each

 **Important:** Use only Microsoft Graph.
 Disable web content.
 Pay special attention to calendar data for evidence of leadership, customer engagement, and project management activities.

-**Start analyzing calendar and data patterns, then identify top contributions.**
+**Start by asking the user for their core priorities, then analyze calendar and data patterns, then identify top contributions.**